Rules and Process for Obtaining and Fighting a VPO

 Testifying at Your VPO Hearing

-You will never be required to testify at your Victim Protective Order meeting; however, it is to your advantage to tell your story, so long as it will not incriminate you in pending or a potential criminal case.
+You will never be required to testify at your Victim Protective Order meeting; however, it is to your advantage to tell your story, so long as it will not incriminate you in a pending or a potential criminal case.
 Your testimony will be required by a court reporter, in most VPO hearings, and that information can be used against you in a criminal case.
 Whether you testify or not, it is important to present as much compelling and relevant evidence as you can to support your petition for a protective order or to defend against one.

-Final Victim Protective Order entered, what Now?
+Final Victim Protective Order entered, What Now?

 First and foremost, the Defendant to the VPO is required to abide by the terms of the Order, which will at a minimum include no contact with the Petitioner and not appearing at the Petitioner’s home or place of business, without a civil stand down or law enforcement presence.
 Final protective orders can be put in place for a maximum of five years in Oklahoma and the violation of a protective order is a crime in Oklahoma.
 Additionally, it is important to know that the Petitioner in a protective order cannot be in violation of the Order.
 Only the Defendant can violate a protective order.
 Therefore, you cannot rely on the Petitioner contacting you as a defense to violating a protective order.